Key Takeaways

 - Vitamin D

-- Benifuuki green tea (EGCG)
+- Benifuuki green tea (contains EGCG, a polyphenolic compound)

 I’d also add luteolin and melatonin to this list given that:

 We’re waiting for more research to confirm which of these supplements can actually relieve histamine intolerance in people.
-But they’re generally safe to try, and we’ve had good clinical results using one or more of them, as outlined in the following protocol.
+But they’re generally safe to try, and we’ve had good clinical results using one or more of them, as outlined in the following protocol:

 Step 3: Boost the Body’s Ability to Metabolize Histamine